 |Fall I 2018 – Semester + Internship||click here for dates||click here for price|

 ASA is pleased to offer internship opportunities in Sevilla for students participating in the ASA Sevilla semester program!
 Customized internship placements in Sevilla are available as an “add-on” to our academic semester programs.
 Not available as a stand-alone option.

-If you are enrolled in the ASA semester program in Sevilla, Spain, you may participate in an unpaid internship in conjunction with 3 courses (or 4 courses, maximum) taken at your host institution in Sevilla!
+If you are enrolled in the ASA semester program in Sevilla, Spain, you may do an unpaid internship in conjunction with 3 courses (or 4 courses, maximum) taken at your host institution in Sevilla!
 (Internships are not available as a stand-alone option.)
 The internship add-on for the ASA Sevilla program costs $1,000 in addition to ASA’s published price for the Sevilla semester program.
 The $1,000 internship fee includes résumé advising, Myers-Briggs training, cultural training, and ongoing coaching from ASA’s Internship Coordinator in Sevilla.

 Can I receive credit for the internship?